 Besides, the CS will explain the various sources of the money namely:

-- Tax revenues – income tax (corporate income tax, PAYE, taxation of rental income, capital gains tax, turnover tax etc., VAT (domestic supplies and on imports), domestic excise taxes, customs duties and taxes).
+- Tax revenues – income tax (corporate income tax, PAYE, taxation of rental income, capital gains tax, turnover tax, etc.), VAT (domestic supplies and on imports), domestic excise taxes, customs duties, and taxes.

-- Non-tax revenues – fines (traffic and court), sale of properties (e.g forest trees), licenses ( mining, road), rental income (land, buildings), provision of services (certificates of good conduct, vehicle inspections) etc.
+- Non-tax revenues – fines (traffic and court), sale of properties (e.g., forest trees), licenses (mining, road), rental income (land, buildings), provision of services (certificates of good conduct, vehicle inspections), etc.

-- International loans – such as the syndicated loan from commercial banks (Standard Chartered, Standard Bank, Citi, Rand Merchant Bank), international institutions (World Bank, African Development Bank), infrastructure bonds etc.
+- International loans – such as the syndicated loan from commercial banks (Standard Chartered, Standard Bank, Citi, Rand Merchant Bank), international institutions (World Bank, African Development Bank), infrastructure bonds, etc.

 - Grants.